 Our core strategy is to deliver high quality products at competitive prices, combined with outstanding service.
 This strategy, combined with simple, easy to understand pricing and packaging, is central to our goal of growing our customer base while also selling more services to each customer.
 We expect to execute this strategy by managing our operations in a consumer-friendly, efficient and cost-effective manner.
 Our operating strategy includes insourcing much of our customer care and field operations workforces, which results in higher quality service transactions.
-While an insourced operating model can increase field operations and customer care costs associated with each service transaction, the higher quality nature of insourced labor service transactions significantly reduces the volume of service transactions per customer, more than offsetting the higher investment made in each service transaction.
-As we reduce the number of service transactions and recurring costs per customer relationship, we effectively pass those savings on to our customers in the form of products and prices that we believe provide more value than what our competitors offer.
-The combination of offering competitively priced products and high quality service, allows us to increase the number of customers we serve over our fixed network and increase the number of products we sell to each customer, while at the same time reducing the number of service transactions per relationship, improving customer satisfaction and reducing churn, which results in lower costs to acquire and serve customers.
+While an insourced operating model can increase field operations and customer care costs associated with each service transaction, the higher quality nature of insourced labor service transactions significantly reduces the volume of service transactions per customer relationship, we effectively pass those savings on to our customers in the form of products and prices that we believe provide more value than what our competitors offer.
+The combination of offering competitively priced products and high quality service, allows us to increase the number of service transactions per relationship, improving customer satisfaction and reducing chur, which results in lower costs to acquire and serve customers.
 We are also reducing our operating costs per customer relationship by providing customers with the ability to communicate with us through a variety of new forums that they may favor over telephonic communications.
 These forums include our customer website, mobile device applications, online chat and social media, which are less costly for us to provide than direct telephonic communications.
-Ultimately, our operating strategy enables us to offer high quality, competitively priced services profitably, while continuing to invest in new products and services.
+Ultimately, our operating strategy enables us to offer high quality, competitively priced services profitably, while continuing to invest in new products and service.